Summer 1980: The Blues Brothers Rock America with Movie Soundtrack

 The director also revealed that the only real issues Franklin had during production were the same as the ones that got to fellow music legend, James Brown: lip-syncing: "Like many great artists, she never sang a song the same way twice, so there were issues getting her to match her lips," Landis said.
 "But she pulled through.
 I knew she’d be a wonderful actress even though she ended up making only two movies in her whole career.
 Both Blues Brothers movies."

-For the Blues Brothers soundtrack, Atlantic compiled the best of the movie's musical cues, placing Belushi-Aykroyd versions of "The Peter Gunn Theme" and "Theme from Rawhide" alongside Franklin's updated version of "Think," and Cab Calloway's "Minnie the Moocher."
+For the Blues Brothers: Original Soundtrack Recording, Atlantic compiled the best of the movie's musical cues, placing Belushi-Aykroyd versions of "The Peter Gunn Theme" and "Theme from Rawhide" alongside Franklin's updated version of "Think," and Cab Calloway's "Minnie the Moocher."
 The lead single from the soundtrack, Jake and Elwood Blues' take on the Spencer Davis Group's "Gimme Some Lovin'," was a radio hit, cruising the Billboard charts to crash the top 20 and peak at #18 for the week of July 26, 1980.

 "Really, back then when we started the whole Blues Brothers thing, and it became a band, we just wanted to get our record out," Aykroyd said to the Patriot Ledger in 2009.
 "We were just two kids thrilled to play the music we loved with some of the best musicians, and we never saw it evolving so far."